10 Creative Ways To Source More Candidates

 By combining these two methods, we have, without any doubt, achieved the best results — regularly 400+ candidates in the first week.

 Your website is on one of the most important recruiting tools you have to catch the attention of potential employees.
-We use it either by placing a subtle "is hiring!" link under our logo or promote some current position straight on our front page.
+We use it either by placing a subtle "WE'RE HIRING!" link under our logo or promote some current position straight on our front page.
 This way it's impossible for site visitors to miss.

-Here's an example how Teamweek is promoting their current backend position straight on their web’s front page.
+Here's an example how Teamweek is promoting their backend position straight on their web’s front page.

 If you regularly write about how you work, then over time, your blog readers will become a strong culture fit since they are already more familiar with your company and how you operate.